electrichive/waggledance/electric-hive-learning-guide.md

 - Very popular
 - Easy to learn
 - Translates pretty well to learning other dynamic languages, and to a lesser degree compiled languages
-- Really useful in interview tests
+- Really useful in technical assessments.

 #### Cons
 - Fewer jobs than Javascript (but still a lot!)